-Access to funding is typically on the basis of competitive bidding processes either directly to Government or through the LEP depending on the nature of the fund.
+Access to funding is typically on the basis of competitive bidding processes either directly to government or through the LEP depending on the nature of the fund.
 These processes usually have defined criteria (e.g. scale of funding, defined outputs) and conditions (e.g. timescale for delivery, private sector leverage) and may be subject to business cases developed in line with national guidance.

-Spending Review 2020: Key Funding Priorities
+Budget 2021 and Spending Review 2020: Key Funding Priorities

 - £4 billion Levelling Up Fund to upgrade local infrastructure and support economic recovery.
-It will be open to all local areas in England and will prioritise bids to drive growth and regeneration in places in need, those facing particular challenges, and areas that have received less government investment in recent years. - Total investment of £12 billion to support a Green Industrial Revolution and recovery from Covid-19, with the SR20 providing funding for the Prime Minister's Ten Point Plan.
-This includes £1.9 billion for charging infrastructure and consumer incentives, £1.1 billion to make homes and buildings net zero-ready, £1 billion for a Carbon Capture and Storage Infrastructure Fund, and additional investment in low hydrogen carbon production, offshore wind, and nuclear power. - SR20 also provided an initial indication for what the UK Shared Prosperity Fund (UKSPF) will invest in and how it will be targeted.
+It will be open to all local areas in England and will prioritise bids to drive growth and regeneration in places in need, those facing particular challenges, and areas that have received less government investment in recent years. - Total investment of £12 billion to support a Green Industrial Revolution and recovery from Covid-19.
+This includes £1.9 billion for charging infrastructure, £1.1 billion to make homes and buildings net zero-ready, £1 billion for a Carbon Capture and Storage Infrastructure Fund, and additional investment in renewable energy generation. - SR20 provided an initial indication for what the UK Shared Prosperity Fund (UKSPF) will invest in and how it will be targeted.
 The UKSPF will operate UK-wide, with total domestic UK-wide funding at least matching current EU receipts, on average reaching around £1.5 billion a year.
-A portion of the UKSPF will target places most in need across the UK, such as ex-industrial areas, deprived towns and rural and coastal communities.
-It will support people and communities, opening up new opportunities and spurring regeneration and innovation. - Alongisde SR20 Government has launched a new National Infrastructure Strategy setting out its plans to transform the UK's economic infrastructure.
+A portion of the UKSPF will target places most in need across the UK, such as ex-industrial areas, deprived towns and rural and coastal communities. - In the Budget 2021, the government announced the introduction of the UK Community Renewal Fund; an additional £220 million of investment being provided for 2021-22 to help support local areas to pilot imaginative new approaches and programmes and prepare them to take full advantage of the UKSPF when it launches in 2022.
+Projects are expected to align with a series of investment priorities including investment in skills, investment for local business, investment in communities and place, and supporting people into employment. - Government has launched a new National Infrastructure Strategy setting out its plans to transform the UK's economic infrastructure.
 This is based around three central objectives: economic recovery, levelling up and unleashing the potential of the Union, and meeting the UK's net zero emissions target by 2050.
-These objectives will be supported by the creation of a new infrastructure bank to catalyse private investment in projects across the UK, as well as through a comprehensive set of reforms to the way infrastructure is delivered. - The government intend to publish further details on how these key SR20 funding opportunities will operate during the course of 2021.
+These objectives will be supported by the creation of a new infrastructure bank to catalyse private investment in projects across the UK, as well as through a comprehensive set of reforms to the way infrastructure is delivered. - The government intend to publish further details on how these key funding opportunities will operate during the course of 2021.

-2. Strategic Context Emerging strategic plans at the local and sub-regional scale provide a timely opportunity to align key economic growth policy development and actions.
+Emerging strategic plans at the local and sub-regional scale provide a timely opportunity to align key economic growth policy development and actions.